Colon-X: Advancing Intelligent Colonoscopy toward Clinical Reasoning: Multimodal Understanding in Colonoscopy

-\textbf{Evaluation metrics.} Given the open-form nature of language responses, we evaluate all competing models by accuracy, defined as the proportion of exact matches between predicted and reference responses.
+\textbf{Evaluation metrics.} Given the open-form nature of language responses, we follow VLMEvalKit \cite{duan2024vlmevalkit} and evaluate all competing models using accuracy, defined as the proportion of exact matches between predicted and reference responses.
 We exclude ambiguous responses that lack a definitive decision, such as reasoning-only answers without a final choice, or expressions with multiple interpretations or hedging language.
 In these cases, we use \href{https://openai.com/index/introducing-gpt-oss/}{\texttt{gpt-oss-20b}} as a judge to interpret them as a unique answer for exact matching.

 \textbf{Benchmark results.} \tabref{tab:zero_shot_performance_mllms} presents the comparison of 22 MLLMs across four task categories and their overall accuracies.
 The closed-source camp generally exhibit superior performance, such as the top-ranked, closed model Gemini 2.5 Flash ({ \faMoon[regular]}5), outperforms the leading open model, InternVL3-8B ({ \faStar[regular]}5), by 32.34\%.
 This advantage becomes even more pronounced in handling disease grading tasks, where the best closed model Grok-2-Vision ({ \faMoon[regular]}8) even surpasses 90\%.
 In contrast, an exception emerges in the safety monitoring task -- three open models ({ \faStar[regular]}4, { \faStar[regular]}5, { \faStar[regular]}13) under 8B model size achieve over 87\% accuracy, largely outperforming all closed counterparts.
 In short, we reveal notable divergences between open and closed models across various task types, suggesting that future systems may benefit from a mixture-of-experts design \cite{ding2024hybrid} that adaptively leverages task-specific advantages.